Skip to main content

 Regulatory Landscape and Sourcing Integrity

-The of GHRPs is a significant safety consideration.
+The regulatory status of GHRPs is a significant safety consideration.
 While Sermorelin and Tesamorelin have specific FDA approvals for certain medical conditions, their use for anti-aging, muscle gain, or fat loss in healthy individuals is considered off-label.
 Many other peptides are not FDA-approved for any human use and are often sold as “research chemicals.”
 This distinction carries substantial implications for product quality, purity, and safety.

 Sourcing peptides from reputable, compounding pharmacies or licensed medical providers is paramount.
 The unregulated market for “research chemicals” poses considerable risks, including: